 The Developmental Meeting is held at the end of the year.
 It can be looked at as an End of Year evaluation of your Title I, Part A Parent and Family Engagement process.
 Additionally, it is an opportunity to connect with parents to start planning for the upcoming year.
 Even if your school is not Title I the following year, the best practices of parent engagement should continue.
 This meeting should evaluate how well barriers were reduced or eliminated and celebrate the successes of the year.

-Describe the strategy that will be implemented to conduct the End of Year Developmental Meeting to evaluate Parent and Family Engagement that occurred during the year and to prepare for the upcoming year if the school continues to qualify for Title I, Part A funding.
+Describe the steps and strategy that will be implemented to conduct the End of Year Developmental Meeting to evaluate Parent and Family Engagement that occurred during the year and to prepare for the upcoming year if the school continues to qualify for Title I, Part A funding.

 At the final meeting, parents will assist the leadership team to brainstorm ways to continue support student achievement through Title 1 and allocation of funds and resources.